 We recommend approximately 14 days for this trip in order to experience each town and activity without feeling too rushed.
-You have a lot of miles to cover, so we suggest spending at least one day in each stop, but whether you want to extend these day is solely up to you and what kind of trip you want to have.
+You have a lot of miles to cover, but we suggest spending at least one day in each stop.
 This itinerary is full of suggestions of some of the best places to stop, especially during your longer days on the road.
-So plan your trip accordingly so that you experience the places that spark your interest the most.
+Leave some days unplanned as you’ll want to spend extra time in the places that you find most interesting.
 These areas can be crowded in the summertime, and for good reason.
-There are multiple events and the weather is beautiful.
+There are lots of events and the weather is beautiful.
 If you want to avoid crowds we suggest traveling at the end of spring or the beginning of fall.
-If you can’t make that happen then we suggest visiting the smaller towns on the weekends and the National Parks, Monuments and bigger towns on the weekdays.
+If you can’t make that happen, then we suggest visiting the smaller towns on the weekends and the National Parks and bigger towns on the weekdays.
 Wintertime is still beautiful in these places, however, many roads are closed and you cannot drive into some of the parks.
 One thing to keep in mind as well, is that in the Four Corners region, the summertime temps can often exceed 100 degrees.

 Estes Park is a quintessential Colorado Mountain town with stunning views of Rocky Mountain National Park, which it borders.
-Spend the morning in Estes Park itself visiting the City Center and the great river walk along the Big Thompson River.
-Estes Park is full of great festivals in the Summer, so plant your trip accordingly.
-In the afternoon, hop back in your car for a tour through Rocky Mountain National Park and the surrounding Arapahoe National Forest.
-The route will give you views of the majestic Rocky Mountains, tumbling streams and towering ponderosa pines.
-Plan on spending a night here before continuing your adventure.
-There are many options, but for the best experience, we recommend the exquisite Nicky’s Resort.
-It’s a fun place to stay right on the border of the park.
+Spend some time in Estes Park itself, visiting the City Center and the river walk along the Big Thompson River.
+Estes Park is full of festivals in the summer, so plan your trip accordingly.
+Later, hop back in your car for a tour through Rocky Mountain National Park and the surrounding Arapahoe National Forest.
+Driving through the park will give you views of the majestic Rocky Mountains, tumbling streams and towering ponderosa pines.
+If you’re able, we recommend going on a long hike in the park to one of the many alpine lakes.
+Plan on spending a night in Estes Park before continuing on.
+There are many options (you can never go wrong with camping), but for a more comfortable experience, we recommend Nicky’s Resort or The Stanley Hotel.

-Today you are going to take a scenic tour through the Arapahoe National Forest to another town on a lake, Silverthorne and the Dillion Reservoir.
+After exploring the park you’ll head southwest and go for a scenic tour through the Arapahoe National Forest to another town on a lake, Silverthorne and the Dillion Reservoir.
 Silverthorne is going to be your base to explore some of the most famous resorts in the world.
 Silverthorne is within striking distance of world famous towns like Breckenridge, Vail, Copper Mountain and Keystone.
-But Silverthorne itself is a great town, as are the sister cities that hug the shores of Dillon Reservoir, Frisco and Dillon.
-In fact there is so much to do packed into this area, that you may want to seriously consider a few days here.
+Silverthorne itself is a great town, as are the sister cities that hug the shores of Dillon Reservoir, Frisco and Dillon.
+In fact there is so much to do in this area, that you may want to seriously consider a few days here.

-The road to Glenwood Springs can either be a short direct route, taking about an hour, or a longer, much more scenic route through Leadville, Independence Pass and Aspen.
-It is up to you which route to take, they both have their benefits.
+The road to Glenwood Springs can either be a short direct route (taking about an hour), or a longer, much more scenic route through Leadville, over Independence Pass and through Aspen.
+It is up to you, but both routes have their benefits.
 If you want to take advantage of all the fun things there are to do in Glenwood Springs, then take the more direct route.
-If you want to stand on top of the world, Independence Pass stands at 12,000 feet and gives you a great view point into Colorado’s 14,000 foot peaks.
+If you want to stand on the Continental Divide at 12,000 feet and get a great view of Colorado’s 14,000 foot peaks, then take the pass.
 This route, at 3 hours, will still give you plenty of time in Glenwood Springs, or allow you to roam the streets of Aspens if you so desire.
 If you do take the Aspen route, take time to see the majestic Maroon Bells, and afterward grab a bite to eat at the White House Tavern.
-Regardless of when you arrive in Glenwood Springs, your first stop should be to the Glenwood Springs Visitor’s Center.
+Regardless of when you arrive in Glenwood Springs, your first stop should be to the Visitor’s Center.
 They can help you on your visit, and even tell you where notorious gunslingin’ lawman, Doc Holiday, is buried.

-During the morning and after breakfast, head toward Ridgeway, then keep going toward Ouray.
-Walk around this small town, you will feel like you are in Switzerland, with beautiful snow-capped mountain peaks.
+To hit the next stop on the itinerary you’ll want to head toward Ridgeway, then keep going toward Ouray.
+Walking around this small town you’ll feel like you’re in Switzerland, with beautiful snow-capped mountain peaks.
 Ouray also has amazing hot springs.
-There is one brewery that is famous for its “Ouray Beer”, and a good place for lunch.
-Keep going south and take the famous Million Dollar Highway, a narrow and steep mountain road that connects Ouray with Silverton.
+There is one brewery that is famous for its “Ouray Beer.”
+Keep heading south and take the famous Million Dollar Highway, a narrow and steep mountain road that connects Ouray with Silverton.
 It is one of the most scenic mountain roads in North America, with great views into the majestic San Juan Mountain range.
-When in Silverton, take a quick walk throughout the mining town and explore an Old West town that is still connected via the Durango Silverton Narrow Gauge Railroad.
-Read more about the railroad here.
+When in Silverton, take a quick walk throughout the mining town and explore an old western town that is still connected via the Durango Silverton Narrow Gauge Railroad.
 When arriving in Durango, enjoy the downtown area and experience the Old West by staying overnight at the Strater Hotel.

-Today you are going to see the amazing Canyon of The Ancients.
+Next you are going to see the amazing Canyon of The Ancients.
 The monument contains the highest known archaeological site density in the United States, with rich, well-preserved evidence of native cultures.
-But before you head here, we would recommend finding a place to stay in Cortez for the night.
-There are a number of great options, but the Retro Inn is just the about the coolest place to stay in the four-corners region, so make sure you book a room.
-From Cortez, it’s a short drive to the monument, and you should plan to spend most of your day here, for there is a number of things to see.
-This cultural landscape contains more than 6,355 recorded sites reflect all the physical components of past human life: villages, field houses, check dams, reservoirs, great kivas, cliff dwellings, shrines, sacred springs, agricultural fields, petroglyphs and sweat lodges.
-Some areas have more than 100 sites per square mile.
-The number of sites is estimated to be up to 30,000, so don’t forget your camera.
-After getting your fill, head back to Cortez and the The Farm Bistro for dinner.
+Before you head here, we would recommend finding a place to stay in Cortez for the night.
+There are a number of great options, but the Retro Inn is just the about the coolest place to stay in the four-corners region.
+From Cortez, it’s a short drive to the monument, and you should plan to spend most of your day there, as there is a number of things to see.
+This cultural landscape contains more than 6,355 recorded sites that reflect all the physical components of past human life: villages, field houses, dams, reservoirs, great kivas, cliff dwellings, shrines, sacred springs, agricultural fields, petroglyphs and sweat lodges.
+Some areas have more than 100 sites per square mile—so don’t forget your camera!
+After getting your fill, head back to Cortez and check out The Farm Bistro for dinner.

 From Cortez, you will head back through Durango to the little western town of South Fork.
-But first, you should get some coffee.
-And in Cortez, Fahrenheit Coffee Roasters has some of the best.
-Hit them up on your way out of town.
-As you work your way along Highway 160 to South Fork, you will be driving through some of the most quintessential Colorado Plateau landscape.
-So sit back and enjoy the ride.
-Upon entering the town of South Fork, nestled on the banks of the Rio Grande, you will notice one thing; this is an outdoor kinda town.
+First, you should get some coffee—and Fahrenheit Coffee Roasters in Cortez has some of the best.
+As you work your way along Highway 160, you’ll be driving through some of the most quintessential Colorado Plateau landscape.
+Upon entering the town of South Fork, nestled on the banks of the Rio Grande, you will notice one thing: this is an outdoorsy town.
 There are a lot of things to do here, both inside the city limits and in the surrounding mountains, so perhaps your best stop will first be the South Fork Visitor’s Center.
-From here you can get all the info you need to make the most of this charming Colorado Mountain Town.
-As always, there are a number of places to stay in South Fork, but the Foothills Lodge and Cabins would be our #1 pick.
+From here you can get all the info you need to make the most of this charming Colorado mountain town.
+As always, there are a number of places to stay in South Fork, but the Foothills Lodge and Cabins is be our #1 pick.

 This may seem like a very short driving day, but with good reason.
-Today will be spent traversing the enormous sand dunes in Great Sand Dunes National Park.
+After the short drive, your day will be spent traversing the enormous sand dunes in Great Sand Dunes National Park.
 In order to get to the sand dunes you will pass through Alamosa, which will give you a chance to find a place to stay and drop off your gear.
 Our recommendation would be to get a room at the Alamosa Inn.
-It’s a nice place and has an indoor pool.
-From Alamosa it is a 40 minute drive to the park.
+From Alamosa, it’s a 40-minute drive to the park.
 One not-to-be missed experience in the park is to take a ride down the dunes.
-There are a number of places you can rent boards and sleds from, but we recommend a stop at Kristi Mountain Sports in Alamosa.
-They can set you up and give you all the advice you need.
+It’s called sandboarding or sand sledding, and there are a number of places you can rent boards and sleds from.
+Kristi Mountain Sports in Alamosa is one local place to rent from and they’ll give you all the advice you need.